 Schizotypal personality disorder (STPD) is a mental health condition marked by a consistent pattern of intense discomfort with close relationships and social interactions.
-People with STPD have distorted views of reality, superstitions and unusual behaviors.
-Their relationships are usually hindered by their symptoms.
+If you have STPD, you may have distorted views of reality, superstitions and unusual behaviors.
+Your relationships are likely hindered by these symptoms.

 Schizotypal personality disorder is one of a group of conditions called “Cluster A” personality disorders, which involve unusual and eccentric thinking or behaviors.
 Personality disorders are chronic (long-term) dysfunctional behavior patterns that are inflexible, prevalent and lead to social issues and distress.

 People with schizotypal personality disorder typically display unusual behavior, odd speech and magical beliefs.
-They often don’t realize their behavior is unusual or problematic.
+You might not realize your behavior is unusual or problematic.

 Some people with schizotypal personality disorder later develop schizophrenia.